Manykeystrikes/Project-work/Final_Project/Network_Template/NetworkTemplate.md

-2. What is the IP address of the Domain Controller (DC) of the AD network?
+2. The IP address of the Domain Controller (DC) of the AD network.

         - IP = 10.6.12.12

-3. What is the name of the malware downloaded to the 10.6.12.203 machine?
+3.The name of the malware downloaded to the 10.6.12.203 machine.
         -   Malware File = June_11

 <img src="Images/Malware_June11.png">

-Shows the GET header  request of the file
+        - Shows the GET header  request of the file

 <img src="Images/TCP_File_GETHeader.png">

-4. Result of file, exported  to Kali machine's desktop.
+4. Results of file, exported  to Kali machine's desktop.